 Professor Baker believes, if we all do this in NZ for three more weeks, infections should peak in 7-10 days but having cut off the possible infection chains, should then go into fairly sharp decline.

 Here, until a vaccine is created, manufactured and rolled out over the next 12 to 18 months, we are presumably going to see outbreaks popping up because we will probably never completely eliminate the virus from the population and because with everyone separated we’re not going to build up any sort of ‘herd immunity’.

 So what happens at the end of the lockdown if indeed we are on a path to eliminate the virus here?

 My reading is the borders will essentially have to stay closed at the end of four weeks (no airlines to fly anyway) and will only gradually open up in the months that follow.
-If other countries haven’t eliminated it, we are not going to want those people coming here - or if we do, one presumes every person will be tested at the border (I understand there are now reliable ’15 minutes to get the result’ test kits) and if they prove positive, such travelers will go into some formal and mandatory quarantine.
+If other countries haven’t eliminated it, we are not going to want those people coming here – or if we do, one presumes every person will be tested at the border (I understand there are now reliable ’15 minutes to get the result’ test kits) and if they prove positive, such travellers will go into some formal and mandatory quarantine.

 We simply cannot shut ourselves off completely from the rest of the world until a vaccine is developed.
 If we do we will be eating turnips and hoeing the fields behind draught horses again.

 After this four week lock down period, on the assumption the rate of infection is trending toward or has reached zero, and we are on the path to elimination, I suspect we will have the current Level 4 lifted in most parts, if not everywhere in New Zealand, and so long as we continue to practice social distancing, some, may be allowed back to work.
 I would not rule out an extension of the lockdown though for a week or two if we are still seeing infection outbreaks.